datahub-project/datahub/docs/lineage/airflow.md

 If you override the `pre_execute` and `post_execute` function, ensure they include the `@prepare_lineage` and `@apply_lineage` decorators respectively.
 Reference the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/lineage.html#lineage) for more details.

+### Custom Extractors

+Note: these are only supported in the v2 plugin.

+You can also create a custom extractor to extract lineage from any operator.
+This is useful if you're using a built-in Airflow operator for which we don't support automatic lineage extraction.

+See this [example PR](https://github.com/datahub-project/datahub/pull/10452) which adds a custom extractor for the `BigQueryInsertJobOperator` operator.

 ## Emit Lineage Directly

 If you can't use the plugin or annotate inlets/outlets, you can also emit lineage using the `DatahubEmitterOperator`.